 The spectrum was fitted using the FORTRAN computer code SPANAL [7].
-Gaussian integrated in limits of each channel is used for form of peak.
+Gaussian integrated in limits of each channel is used to form a peak.
 Gaussian can be spread by exponential for obtaining asymmetric peak.
 Initial values of the full width on a half of maximum (FWHM) and asymmetry must be given.
 Code gives the best values of position, area, FWHM and asymmetry of each found peak.
 Background is described by segments of parabolas which have the same derivative in the points of junction.
 In view of this, points of break of background (see Fig. 1) must be chosen as the ends of intervals in adjustment.

-Initial values of FWHM and asymmetry can be given as polynomial functions and can be fixed, but it was found that on spectrum with large statistics fixation cannot be used, because FWHM has not smooth behavior.
-It is known that FWHM of annihilation peak is always greater than that of peaks from reaction, besides these secondary γ transitions have individual FWHM from the Doppler broadening which is determined by lifetime of level from which this transition decays, and this broadening is used for measure of lifetime of levels [8-10].
-Furthermore, single escape (S) peaks and double escape (D) peaks are more broader than full energy (F) peaks at the same region of spectrum.
-Values of FWHM as a function of energy of γ transitions for hard part of spectrum are shown in Fig. 3.
-(Information about E{γ} from 36Cl was given from [11, 12] and about E{γ} from 64Cu - from [2].)
+Initial values of FWHM and asymmetry can be given as polynomial functions and can be fixed, but it was found that on spectrum with large statistics the fixation cannot be used, because FWHM has not smooth behavior.
+It is known that FWHM of annihilation peak is always greater than that of peaks from reaction, besides, these secondary $\gamma$ transitions have individual FWHM from the Doppler broadening which is determined by lifetime of level from which this transition decays, and this broadening is used to measure the lifetimes of levels [8-10].
+Furthermore, single escape (S) peaks and double escape (D) peaks are much broader than full energy (F) peaks at the same region of spectrum.
+Values of FWHM as a function of energy of $\gamma$ transitions for hard part of spectrum are shown in Fig. 3.
+(Information about $E{\gamma}$ from $^{36}$ Cl was taken from [11, 12] and about $E{\gamma}$ from $^{64}$ Cu - from [2].)
 At last, in view of big density of peaks on spectrum, probability of superposition of peaks is high.
 This can increase the value of FWHM.

 Fig. 3.
-Dependence of FWHM on E{γ} .
-Single (S), double (D) escape and full energy (F) peaks are indicated
+Dependence of FWHM on $E{\gamma}$ .
+Single escape (S), double escape (D) and full energy (F) peaks are indicated